Nicaragua: Foreign relations

 Nicaragua pursues an independent foreign policy.
 Nicaragua is in territorial disputes with Colombia over the Archipelago de San Andrés y Providencia and Quita Sueño Bank and with Costa Rica over a boundary dispute involving the San Juan River.

+Since 2019, human rights in Nicaragua have been rated not free.

+On 12 October 2022, Nicaragua voted against condemning Russia for its invasion of Ukraine.

 Military

 The Nicaraguan Armed Forces consist of various military contingents.
 Nicaragua has an army, navy and an air force.
 There are roughly 14,000 active duty personnel, which is much less compared to the numbers seen during the Nicaraguan Revolution.
 Although the army has had a rough military history, a portion of its forces, which were known as the national guard, became integrated with what is now the National Police of Nicaragua.
 In essence, the police became a gendarmerie.
 The National Police of Nicaragua are rarely, if ever, labeled as a gendarmerie.
 The other elements and manpower that were not devoted to the national police were sent over to cultivate the new Army of Nicaragua.

 The age to serve in the armed forces is 17 and conscription is not imminent.
 As of 2006, the military budget was roughly 0.7% of Nicaragua's expenditures.

-In 2017, Nicaragua signed the UN treaty on the Prohibition of Nuclear Weapons.

 Law enforcement

 The National Police of Nicaragua Force (in Spanish: La Policía Nacional Nicaragüense) is the national police of Nicaragua.
 The force is in charge of regular police functions and, at times, works in conjunction with the Nicaraguan military, making it an indirect and rather subtle version of a gendarmerie.
 However, the Nicaraguan National Police work separately and have a different established set of norms than the nation's military.
-According to a recent US Department of State report, corruption is endemic, especially within law enforcement and the judiciary, and arbitrary arrests, torture, and harsh prison conditions are the norm.
+According to a recent U.S. Department of State report, corruption is endemic, especially within law enforcement and the judiciary, and arbitrary arrests, torture, and harsh prison conditions are the norm.

-Nicaragua is the safest country in Central America and one of the safest in Latin America, according to the United Nations Development Program, with a homicide rate of 8.7 per 100,000 inhabitants.
+Nicaragua has one of the lowest intentional homicide rates in Central America, according to the United Nations Development Program, with a homicide rate of 11 per 100,000 inhabitants as of 2021.